 Introduction

-The Marrakech Biennale was established as North Africa's first major trilingual (English, Arabic, and French) contemporary arts festival, taking place in the historic city of Marrakech, Morocco.
+The Marrakech Biennale emerged as North Africa's first major trilingual contemporary arts festival, situated within the ochre walls of Morocco's legendary "Red City."
 Founded in 2005 by Vanessa Branson and Abel Damoussi, the event began as "Arts in Marrakech" (AiM) before evolving into the Marrakech Biennale by its third edition in 2009.

 North African Art Cross-Cultural Trilingual Multidisciplinary Contemporary Art